chrnnk/windows-server/LAPS/README.md

 Enable local admin password management
 Password Settings
-Do not allow password expiration time longer than required Name of administrator account to manage (This setting is not required to be configured unless you have renamed the default administrator account name)
+Do not allow password expiration time longer than required Name of administrator account to manage (This setting is not required to be configured unless you arenot using the default administrator account)
 Close the Group Policy Management Editor.

 Link the new LAPS group policy object to your Workstations OU.